jnunyez/synchronization/README.md

 - OCP cluster with version bigger or equal than 4.8.36 with at least 1 baremetal worker node with access to `quay.io`

-- Worker Node based on [SYS-210P][5] is used in this post but other platforms such as DellX11 or DellX12 should work.
+- Worker Node based on [SYS-210P][5] is used in this post, but other server platforms that meet the PCIe Gen4 slot and height requirements should work.
-  - RHEL 8 with kernel version bigger or equal than 4.18.0-305.34.2.el8_4.x86_64
+  - Red Hat Enterprise Linux CoreOS
   - PCI-Express 4.0 x16 free slot in worker node

 - An image with lspci, ethtools, and lsusb utilities installed than can be provisioned in worker node